-If the vent motor comes on, but the unit does not attempt ignition, check if the ALS (Automatic Reset High Limit Control Switch) requires resetting.
+If the ventor motor comes on, but the unit does not attempt ignition, check if the ALS (Automatic Reset Hight Limit Control Switch) requires resetting.

-- With electricity and gas turned on, the system switch in the "HEAT" or "AUTO" position and the fan switch in the "AUTO" position, the thermostat will close the circuit between unit terminals R and W (R-W) when the temperature falls below the thermostat setting. - 2.
-D1 on IIC energizes relay VMR. - 3.
-Relay VMR energizes the vent motor. - 4.
-Operation of the vent motor closes the pressure switch PS located in the burner compartment. the control then initiates a 15-second pre-purge time delay.
-During this period, the vent motor will clear the combustion chamber of any residual gas. - 5.
+- 1. With electricity and gas turned on, the system switch in the "HEAT" or "AUTO" position and the fan switch in the "AUTO" position, the thermostat will close the circuit between unit terminals R and W (R-W) when the temperature falls below the thermostat setting. - 2.
+D1 on IIC energizes relay IDMR. - 3.
+Relay IDMR energizes the ventor motor IDM. - 4.
+Operation of the ventor motor closes the pressure switch PS located in the burner compartment.
+Unless excessive temperatures or shipping shock have opened high limit control ALS, power is fed to the integrated ignition control, which then initiates a 15second pre-purge time delay.
+During this period, the ventor motor will clear the combustion chamber of any residual gas. - 5.
 After the pre-purge period, the ignition control energizes the WI-C gas valve and simultaneously initiates a "three (3)-try" spark ignition sequence. - 6.
-When the burners are ignited, a minimum four (4) microamp DC current will flow through the flame between the sensor electrode and the grounded burner. - 7.
+When the burners are ignited, a minimum four (4) micro-amp DC current will flow through the flame between the sensor electrode and the grounded burner. - 7.
 When the controller proves that the flame has been established, it will keep the gas valve energized and discontinue the ignition spark.
-First stage manifold pressure will be approximately 2.0" w.c. for natural gas and 7.0" w.c. for propane (LP). - 8.
+First stage manifold pressure will be approximately 3.5" w.c. for natural gas and 10.0" w.c. for propane (LP). - 10.
 If the control is unable to ignite the burners after its initial attempt, it will initiate another purge and spark sequence.
 A third purge and spark sequence will be initiated if the second attempt is unsuccessful.
 If the third attempt is unsuccessful, the controller will close the gas valve and lock itself out.
 It may be reset by momentarily interrupting power.
 This may be accomplished by briefly lowering the room thermostat set-point below room temperature, or by shutting off the main power to the unit.
-(See TP-105 for more details.) - 9.
-Integrated ignition control will close its normally open contacts after a delay of approximately 30 seconds.
+(See TP-105 for more details.)

+- 11. Integrated ignition control will close its normally open contacts after a delay of approximately 30 seconds.
 This action energizes contactor BC and starts the supply fan motor.
-Operation of the supply fan circulates air across the heat exchanger and delivers heated air to the conditioned space. - 10.
-When the space temperature rises, the thermostat will open R-W. Opening R-W will cause the gas valve to close, and the furnace to shut down. - 11.
+Operation of the supply fan circulates air across the heat exchanger and delivers heated air to the conditioned space. - 12.
+When the space temperature rises, the thermostat will open R-W. Opening R-W will cause the gas valve to close, and the furnace to shut down. - 13.
 The furnace has three high temperature limit controls, which can shut down the burner.
-They do not shut down the vent motor.
+They do not shut down the ventor motor.